Frequently Asked Questions

 - How can I pay for all this?

 The Injury Attorney Serving Washington, DC and Maryland

 With offices in Washington, DC and Maryland, Lawrence S. Lapidus regularly represents clients throughout the D.C.
 Metropolitan Area, as well as Baltimore and the southern and central counties of Maryland.

-Contact Baltimore Personal Injury Lawyer Larry Lapidus for a complimentary consultation.
+Contact Maryland and DC Personal Injury Lawyer Larry Lapidus for a free, no obligation consultation.

 I have been injured.
 What do I do now?

 While there are many important things to do after an injury, your first step should be to seek medical attention.
 Seeing a doctor ensures that you receive the medical attention you need—even if you do not feel injured at that precise moment—and substantiates your case.